I beg to move,

 We take seriously our responsibility to care for the lakes, the dales and the whole of Cumbria’s spectacular landscape.
 We cannot wait to welcome visitors back to enjoy the fells, the food and the finest places on the earth, from Dent to Coniston, Grasmere to Kirkby Lonsdale and Windermere to Kendal, but without financial support there could be barely any tourism and hospitality sector there to welcome them.
 Will the Minister and her colleagues show that they are serious about protecting lives and livelihoods by announcing those measures to protect the tourism industry today?

 It is a genuine pleasure to follow the hon.
 Member for Westmorland and Lonsdale (Tim Farron), because my area, like his, has a number of tourism and hospitality businesses.
-I have met a number of those businesses virtually, and they too will be waiting to see the guidance on how they are able to open their businesses in a way that is profitable and sustainable.
+I have met a number of those businesses virtually, and they too will be waiting to see the guidance on how they are able to open in a way that is profitable and sustainable.
 They no doubt look forward to seeing that guidance.

 I want to cover two things.
 The first is the process of how the Government make these regulations and the House debates them.
 The second is the amendment to regulation 7, on gatherings, and pertains specifically to an event proposed in my constituency.